 Reduce Energy Use and Earn Bill Credits

 Shifting energy use away from high-demand periods allows I&M to rely on more renewable energy sources during peak times.
-This helps keep prices more affordable for you and your community, plus helps the environment by reducing our carbon footprint.
+This helps keep prices more affordable for you and your community, plus it helps the environment by reducing our carbon footprint.

 Get Bill Credits this Summer

-When energy use is high, on really hot and humid days, I&M will hold a Peak Energy Use Event.
+When energy use is high, on hot and humid days, I&M will hold a Peak Energy Use Event.
 When you reduce your energy use during the typical 2-3 hour event, we‘ll give you bill credits!

 While we can’t guarantee savings, you could earn an average of $1 to $2 per event.* With up to 15 events per summer, the savings can add up!

 We’ll text you prior to a Peak Energy Use Event.
 We’ll let you know when the event will start, stop and provide easy energy-savings tips to lower your energy use.
 We will also post a “Peak Energy Use Event” alert on our web sites.

 During an event, you’re in control of your energy use and decide what changes you want to make—like waiting to wash dishes, do laundry or adjust your thermostat a couple of degrees.